codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is Peter Pan always flying?
-Because he Neverlands.
+There's not really any training for garbagemen.
+They just pick things up as they go.

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+Generally, which component of a computer draws the most power?
- 1. C#
+ 1. Hard Drive
- 2. Java
+ 2. Processor
- 3. Python
+ 3. Power Supply
- 4. C++
+ 4. Video Card

 <details>
   <summary>Answer</summary>
-  Python
+  Video Card
 </details>